-I think everyone has heard about Porto in Portugal.
+I think everyone has heard about Porto.
 It is very popular due to its amazing vibe and architecture, but also because of the Erasmus programme, which attracts student from all over the world.
 There are plenty of things to see and do here, but if you’re in a hurry and want to spend only one day in Porto, then I have some great suggestions for you.

 Porto is located 4 hours by train from Lisbon.
 Tickets are quite cheap and I think that it’s worth doing a short trip there.
 I didn’t expect much from Porto.
 I know that it’s best not to have any expectations and not to look at some amazing travel photos from that destination.
 I didn’t do any of that at all and the visit to this historical city was a very pleasant surprise.